EnMAP-Box/enmap-box-documentation/source/dev_section/dev_installation.rst

 Depending on your goals, there are two different ways to set up your environment:

 * **For API Users & Scripters:** If you simply want to use EnMAP-Box algorithms and API functions in your own Python scripts, you can use the code directly from your standard QGIS plugin installation.
-* **For Contributors:** If you want to develop new EnMAP-Box applications, improve the core code, or fix bugs, you need to clone the repository and set up a full development environment.
+* **For Contributors:** This is the wy to setup your environment if you want to develop new EnMAP-Box applications, improve the EnMAP-Box code, fix bugs, or simply feel comfortable in using git and dev-ops stuff.

-Regardless of your path, if you are writing Python code or developing QGIS/Qt applications, we recommend using a state-of-the-art Integrated Development Environment (IDE) like |PyCharm|.
+Regardless of your path, if you are writing Python code or developing QGIS/Qt applications, we recommend using a state-of-the-art Integrated Development Environment (IDE) like |PyCharm|, `VS Code <https://code.visualstudio.com/>`_ or `VS Codium <https://github.com/VSCodium/vscodium>`_.
 It offers run-time debugging, code completion, spell-checking, syntax highlighting, SCM support, unit-testing and many other helpful things.

 For API Users & Scripting
 =========================